Conflict of Interest Policy

 Purpose

-This policy outlines Safety Training Awards intention to identify and monitor all potential or actual conflicts of interest that may affect the delivery and / or assessment of our qualifications now or in the foreseeable future.
-It has also been designed to support centres in identifying potential or actual cases of conflict of interest and how to appropriately manage them.
+This policy outlines Safety Training Awards intention to identify and monitor all potential or actual conflicts of interest that may affect the delivery and / or assessment of our regulated qualifications now or in the foreseeable future.
+It has also been designed to support Approved Training Centres (ATC) in identifying potential or actual cases of conflict of interest and how to appropriately manage them.

 To reduce the risk of a conflict of interest happening we record possible cases that have been identified to date and any arrangements that are in place to prevent them from occurring.

 Safety Training Awards are required to adhere to the General Conditions of Recognition and the Regulatory Principles.
-From time to time we may be required to provide our regulators with evidence that we are complying with their requirements in relation to conflicts of interest, and to prevent such conflict creating an incident or having an adverse effect on our qualifications.
+From time to time we may be required to provide the regulators with evidence that we are complying with their requirements in relation to conflicts of interest, and to prevent such conflict creating an incident or having an adverse effect on STA regulated qualifications.

 Definitions of Conflict of Interest